josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I won't sugarcoat it: this is a weird, hard time for everyone in tech.
 As the general economy around us continues humming along steadily, our sector has, for various reasons (mostly to do with corporate greed), chilled pretty severely.
 It's a rough time, and again: that's nothing to do with you.

-Anecdotally, however: years ago, since the day I put the word "developer" on my LinkedIn profile, I started getting regular, sometimes _relentless_ recruiter spam.
+Anecdotally, however: years ago, starting the day I put the word "developer" on my LinkedIn profile, I began getting regular, sometimes _relentless_ recruiter spam.
 (In fact, I've joked before that the best way to get a job as a developer is to say you already are one.)

 That all went silent at some point in the last year or so, but I've noticed it beginning to tick back up again lately.

-My personal take (again, purely anecdotal) is: companies have started to realize laying off so much of their staff over the last year or two has made them a lot slower than they'd like to be.
-(I also theorize they've realized AI didn't replace people the way they thought.)
+My personal take (again, purely anecdotal) is: companies have started to realize laying off so much of their staff over the last year or two has made them a lot slower than they'd like to be, and also, the people who were left started jumping ship after having their trust in the company permanently shaken.
+(I also theorize companies are beginning to realize AI isn't replacing people quite the way they thought it would.)

 On top of this, the much-prognosticated recession that helped lead to the layoffs in the first place never really materialized, tech's current downturn notwithstanding.

 Money is still tight in the tech world, but I'd bet on it loosening back up again in the foreseeable future, personally.

 Even if it doesn't, though: there are upsides to walking a long and trying road.
 A lot of your competition will probably give up and go looking elsewhere.
-Long job searches suck, but they give you plenty of time to work on your portfolio and side projects.
+You'll have plenty of time to work on your portfolio and side projects, and by the time hiring _does_ pick up again, if you're still out there, you'll be _way_ ahead, having spent the winter sharpening your skills instead of hibernating.

 Try to keep putting one foot in front of the other, doing little things each day to get 1% better, and it'll pay off in the long run.